fylgja/site/src/content/library/extensions/preset-tailwind.md

 ---
-title: "UnoCSS"
+title: "Preset TailwindCSS"
-description: "Preset for UnoCSS"
+description: "Preset for TailwindCSS"
 ---

-Preset for UnoCSS.
+Preset for TailwindCSS.

 > [!Important]
 > Work in progress!
 If your have questions or idea's, feel free to open a [discussion](https://github.com/orgs/fylgja/discussions).